 January 27, International Holocaust Remembrance Day, was designated by the United Nations General Assembly, on November 1, 2005, as an international memorial day to commemorate the victims of the Holocaust.
-January 27 is significant because the Soviet Army liberated Auschwitz concentration camp on this day in 1945.
+January 27 is significant because the Soviet Army liberated Auschwitz’s concentration camp in 1945.

 Since both of my parents lived through the Nazi period in Hungary and three of my grandparents, along with uncles, aunts and cousins, were murdered in Auschwitz, the Holocaust/shoah was something I had been aware of and struggled to comprehend from a very young age.
 Unlike some families, there were no secrets regarding the war in my family.
 My sister Anita and I were both born after the war in Hungary, but my parents and uncle fled, escaped Communist Hungary in 1949 and arrived in Montreal in 1951.
 I was five years old at the time.
 There was quite a sizeable community of Hungarian-speaking survivors in Montreal at the time.
 They arrived as immigrants and, with the help of Jewish community resources, used their skills and worked hard to get started.